ijomonchacko/dmusic/README.md

 ## License

-See license.txt for licensing information.
+See LICENSE or license.txt for licensing and disclaimer information.